3rg1s/SBNotes/README.md

 -----------------

-## ⛔ There is a change to be a vulenrability in this webapp.
+## ⛔ There is a chance to be a vulenrability in this webapp.
 Please use with caution!